-Bringing together the previously dispersed departments of Landscape Architecture, Architecture, and Building Technology programs, the new Design Building will be a dynamic space of exchange, collaboration, and experiment, celebrating a shared commitment to sustainability.
+Bringing together the previously dispersed departments of Landscape Architecture, Architecture, and Building Technology programs, the new Design Building is a dynamic space of exchange, collaboration, and experiment, celebrating a shared commitment to sustainability.

 To create a center space of collaboration, a coiling and rising band of studios, faculty offices and classrooms surrounds a skylit Commons for gathering and presentations.
-Above the Commons, studios and offices embrace a contemplative green roof terrace, outdoor classroom, and experimental growing space for the landscape department.
-The slope of the site creates a tall four-story façade on the downhill side facing the mall inviting the community into the building.
-On the uphill side, a three-story façade fits comfortably among the smaller historic buildings.
+The building also forms a green roof terrace, a contemplative space shared by the studios and faculty and a potential experimental space for the landscape department.
+The slope of the site creates a tall four-story façade on the west facing the mall, and the rising structure invites the community into the building and reveals the activities within.
+The east side of the building faces a series of smaller historic buildings along Stockbridge Way, and its three story façade fits comfortably into this context.

 A durable envelope of copper-colored anodized aluminum panels and vertical windows suggest the color and patterns of forest and trees of the region.
 A highly innovative engineered timber structure makes this an example for the sustainable use of wood and builds on the leading edge research of the Building Construction Technology program.